The Journey

 Different chapters.
 One thread: move toward what feels newly possible, understand it deeply, and help bring it to life.

-It is the story of how my range was built — across technology, team leadership, competition, and delivery.
-Some parts of that story happened in labs.
+This is the story of how my range was built — across technology, team leadership, competition, and delivery.
+Some parts happened in labs.
 Some happened on the field.
-Some happened inside large organizations trying to make difficult things work in the real world.
+Some happened inside large organizations making difficult things work under real constraints.

-What connects them is not a title.
-It is an instinct: move toward what feels newly possible, understand it deeply enough to know what is real, and help turn it into outcomes that hold up.
+The connective thread is an instinct: move toward what feels newly possible, understand it deeply enough to know what is real, and help turn it into lasting outcomes.

 Chapter 1